MrTechGadget/apple2-card-adaptor/README.md

 This is a simple KiCad project to build an Apple II card slot riser.

-It contains flipped pin male edge connector for connection with a standard female to female 50 pin cable.
+It contains flipped pin male edge connector for connection with a standard female to female IDC 50 pin cable.
+I purchased this one https://www.aliexpress.us/item/2251832849656546.html

 Al the power lines are connected; +5, +12, -12, and -5.